 Being the international cheapo that I am, I’ve battle-tested all sorts of methods and means of transferring money to Japan.
 In this article, I chronicle the results of my quest.
 NB: If you’re a tourist looking to exchange foreign cash for yen, go to this article.
 If you’ve been here for a while and want to send your yen home, check out our transferring money out of Japan article.

 Most people default to using their bank, but this is often the most expensive option—especially if you’re transferring a large amount of money.
 I confess this was my folly for my first two years in Japan.

 Banks typically give you poor exchange rates (my bank would give me around 4% off the interbank rate), high fees and slow transfer times.
 Moreover, you typically have to phone during branch hours in the sending country (which might be the middle of the night in Japan), wait through hideous hold music, etc.

 In addition, if you are a resident in Japan, it may be tricky to open a new bank account “back home”, as you generally have to be resident in the country of the bank.

 PayPal and remittance services

 PayPal and Western Union are alternatives to banks, but in my opinion they aren’t really much better than banks (maybe worse even).

-PayPal typically charges around 3-4% for normal transfers, plus they have a fairly low transfer limit (unless you’re a Business or Premier user), so they are not much use for sending very large sums of money.
+PayPal charges as much as 3-4% for normal transfers, plus they have a fairly low transfer limit (unless you’re a Business or Premier user), so they are not much use for sending very large sums of money.
 That said, some cheapos have had success sending money from a bank in their home country to their PayPal account in that country, and from there to their Japanese PayPal account and then Japanese bank.
 They’ve found this to be a cheaper method than using bank-to-bank direct, though a time-consuming one that requires much jumping through hoops (verification and so on) and investigating of receiving charges.

 Western Union has been in Japan since 2010 and is growing in popularity, but its transfer process can be cumbersome and costly once you factor in exchange fees.